 California proposes new rules after natural gas blowout

-LOS ANGELES (AP) -- California oil and gas regulators have proposed stiff new regulations for underground gas storage facilities after a blowout drove 8,000 families from their Los Angeles homes.
+LOS ANGELES (AP) -- California oil and gas regulators proposed stiff new regulations Friday for underground gas natural storage facilities after a blowout drove 8,000 families from their Los Angeles homes.